 Second, there’s not a good way to see how much purified water is left in the lower chamber.
-It’s a stainless steel tank, so the only way to see is if you lift the top chamber up and peek in.
+It’s a stainless steel tank.
+So the only way to see is if you lift the top chamber up and peek in.
 This can be cumbersome if your Berkey is tucked away under a cabinet or something.

-It seems when water is still being filtered from the top chamber there is too much weight bearing down on the bottom chamber to allow air to sneak in through the small gap between the top and bottom chamber.
-This can be taken care of by slipping a small piece of plastic (like the ring from a gallon of milk that has been cut open) to allow air to get in or to just wait for all the water to filter through.
+It seems when water is still being filtered from the top chamber there is too much weight bearing down on the bottom chamber.
+And it doesn’t allow air to sneak in through the small gap between the top and bottom chamber.
+This can be taken care of by slipping a small piece of plastic in there(like the ring from a gallon of milk that has been cut open).
+To allow air to get in or to just wait for all the water to filter through.

 Cleaning the Berkey Water Filter

 The Berkey water filters need to be cleaned from time to time.
 We notice this when it takes over an hour to filter a couple of gallons of water.
-Berkey gives instructions on what to do when this happens and they say it is normal throughout the life of the filters.
+Berkey gives instructions on what to do when this happens.
+They say it is normal throughout the life of the filters.

 Then back flush the filters by firmly putting the end of the syringe to the end of the filter and shooting the clean water through it.
 Make sure you get a good seal when putting the syringe on or you’ll spray water all over yourself.

 I usually do this about 5 times then run tap water over the entire filter to prime it a bit.
-An easy trick to shooting the water through the filter is to just turn the upper chamber upside down in your sink (with filters still attached in the chamber) to expose the ends of the filters and shooting the syringe in that way.
+An easy trick to shooting the water through the filter is to just turn the upper chamber upside down in your sink (with filters still attached in the chamber).
+To expose the ends of the filters and shooting the syringe in that way.
 Just be careful not to press too hard and damage the bottom of the chamber.